aisgbnok/Contribute/Contribute/get-started-setup-local.md

 Along with the terminology outlined above, it might be helpful to reference the [Git and GitHub fundamentals](./git-github-fundamentals.md) along with the terminology section of the [GitHub contribution workflow](./how-to-write-workflows-major.md#terminology).
 Don't stress over knowing all of the terminologies right away; instead, use the above table as a reference, as needed, when going through this guide.

-## Determine the Microsoft repository
+## Determine the appropriate repository

-To start you need to determine what Microsoft repository you want to edit.
+To start you need to determine what repository you want to edit.
 Documentation hosted at [docs.microsoft.com](https://docs.microsoft.com) resides in several different repositories on [GitHub](https://github.com).
-It may not be immediately clear which Microsoft repository is used for maintaining an article.
+It may not be immediately clear which repository is used for maintaining an article.
 Furthermore, it may not be clear where an article is stored in a repository.

-1. To determine which Microsoft repository contains the article you want to edit, visit the article on [docs.microsoft.com](https://docs.microsoft.com).
+1. To determine which repository contains the article you want to edit, visit the article on [docs.microsoft.com](https://docs.microsoft.com).

     > [!NOTE]
     > If you're a Microsoft employee or vendor, before you edit the article, append `review.` to the beginning of the URL.
 This action lets you use the private repository.
 For more information, see the [internal contributor guide](https://review.docs.microsoft.com/help/get-started/edit-article-in-github?branch=main).